FRC3620/FRC3620_2023_SteveThePirate/README.md

 # Auto Names

-Auto is named with a combination of start position (Wall, Mid, Human), number of pieces placed (currently 1 or 2), and whether we balance (Balance or NoBalance)
+Auto is named with a combination of start position (Wall, Mid, Human), number of pieces placed (currently 1 or 2), whether we pickup a piece w/o placing or not (Pickup or NoPickup), and whether we balance (Balance or NoBalance)

 # IO Assignments
 ## Digital IO